 Next to working on cooperations with brands, influencers work 24/7 on content creation.
 In order to keep their followers happy they have to post engaging high quality content multiple times a week, preferably every single day.
 Try it yourself for a week!
 It’s not as easy as it appears.
 And the show must go on, also if you’re ill, your dog just died or when you just don’t feel like creating anything.

 How many followers do you need to be an influencer?

 As a rule of thumb, we say that everyone with 1,000 followers or more on their Instagram account can call him- or herself an influencer, a nano-influencer to be precise.
 Just a 1,000 followers?
 Are you kidding me?
 Nope, we’re not.
 More and more marketers realize that it’s not only about the amount of followers, they attach more importance to the relationship between the influencer and the audience.
-This, and only this is the reason why nano influencers are becoming more popular for influencer marketing campaigns.
+This focus on the relationship has made it difficult to commit fraud as an influencer, and only this is the reason why nano influencers are becoming more popular for influencer marketing campaigns.

 Types of influencers